neurodroid/stimfit/doc/sphinx/manual/python.rst

 Note that items in Python list are written between *squared* brakes, and that a comma is required at the end of single-item lists.

-The Scipy library, which is build on top of NumPy, provides a huge amount of numerical tools, such as special functions, integration, ordinary differential equation solvers, gradient optimization, genetic algorithms or parallel programming tools.
+The [Scipy]_ library, which is build on top of [NumPy]_, provides a huge amount of numerical tools, such as special functions, integration, ordinary differential equation solvers, gradient optimization, genetic algorithms or parallel programming tools.
 Due to its size, it is no packaged with ``Stimfit`` by default, but I highly recommend installing it for more advanced numerical analyses.

 Control Stimfit from the Python shell
 =====================================